2015-2016 Opportunities and Vacancies

 Law students and Lawyers

-LWOB offers unpaid internships to law and undergraduate students on the following bases:
+LWOB offers unpaid internships to law and undergraduate students and young lawyers in New haven CT and Washington DC (USA) during the following periods:

 January Term (1 month, full time)